glipR/terraform-provider-edstem/README.md

 }
 ```

+Unfortunately `-parallelism=1` must be used with this provider because we can't have multiple slides being applied at the same time.

 ## How do I import existing Ed lessons etc. into my terraform?

 You'll need to invoke this module yourself (TODO: Add what this script is for people installing the package)